Healthy Homes Assessment Raureka

 Raureka Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory to all Raureka and New Zealand rental homes where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is mandatory to all Raureka and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords must keep records of their the compliance with all Healthy Homes Standards that apply or will apply to an apartment rental.
+• Property managers and landlords are required to keep records that prove compliance with each Healthy Homes Standards that apply or will be in force throughout the tenancy period of an apartment rental.

 Beginning 1 July 2021

-• All boarding households (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must adhere to the Healthy Homes Standard regardless of the date the tenancy was started.

-• All houses let from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All homes which are rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes